 No contract?
 Not an excuse.

-Not having a contract in place with a client isn’t an excuse either – nor will it serve as a workaround to IR35.
+Not having a contract in place with a client isn’t an excuse, nor will it serve as a workaround for IR35.

 When enquiring into IR35 status, HMRC will look at the ‘hypothetical contract’, which is based on the working arrangements deemed to exist between the contractor and the end client.